PowerShell Aliases

 Alias spjb -> Stop-Job

-Alias spsv -> Stop-Service
+Alias spsv -> Stop-ServiceUse Case

 One example that I use in my environment is having a quick way to sign a PowerShell script.
-You would normally use the Set-AuthenticodeSignature
+You would normally use the Set-AuthenticodeSignature command, but you need to provide a Code signing certificate and time stamp server.

 To make things easier you could wrap the cmdlet and it’s parameters in a function and create an alias for the function.